Agaléga: Economy

-Agaléga is managed by a company of the State of Mauritius, the Outer Island Development Company (OIDC), a company which develops remote islands.
+Agaléga is managed by a company of the State of Mauritius, the Outer Island Development Company (OIDC).
 The company delegates a resident manager, a kind of steward, who is the supreme authority on the two islets.
 The economy of the archipelago is based primarily on the exportation of coconut oil.

 Detachment of Agalega from British Mauritius

-In the 1960s, the United Kingdom and the United States discussed separating Agalega from British Mauritius in a similar manner to the Chagos islands, but this was rejected on grounds of cost, political sensitivity, lack of immediate need, and poor anchorage.
+In the 1960s, the United Kingdom and the United States discussed separating Agalega from British Mauritius in a similar manner to the Chagos Archipelago, but this was rejected on grounds of cost, political sensitivity, lack of immediate need, and poor anchorage.
 In the Chagos' case, the financial costs in 1965 were estimated at £10 million (approximately £250 million today) excluding the United States' secret contribution to the BIOT enterprise via the waiving of costs associated with Britain's nuclear weapons acquisitions.
 The financial costs for Britain to create BIOT were high.
-Acquiring Agaléga would have increased Britain's financial burden, at a time when it was winding down its vast empire and reigning in its defense spending.
+Acquiring Agaléga would have increased Britain's financial burden, at a time when it was winding down its vast empire and reining in its defense spending.

 Infrastructure

 Most homes are in the main villages of Vingt-Cinq and La Fourche on the North Island, and St. Rita on the South Island.
 The road connecting the different localities is sandy and coral.
 The North Island is home to an airstrip, a government primary school "Jacques Le Chartier", the police station, the weather station, the central telecommunications office (Mauritius Telecom) and the health service.
 There is no running water on the island.
 Drinking water comes from rainwater collected by gutters.
 Water for other uses is sourced from wells.
 Electricity is supplied by generators running on diesel, with supply limited to certain hours.
 The company that manages the remote islands, such as Agaléga and St Brandon, is working on a project to ensure power supply to these islands, via submarine connection.

 Agaléga is connected to Mauritius by air and sea.
 The civilian airstrip on the island in the north allows takeoff and landing of small aircraft.
-There is now a new 10,000 foot long modern airstrip suitable for jet aircraft.
+A 10,000 foot long airstrip was built to accommodate naval surveillance aircraft.
 There is no functional port on the islands, only a pier at St James Anchorage on the island's north.
 Vessels of the Mauritius Shipping Corporation (the Pride Mauritius and the Mauritius Trochetia) cast anchor about 500 m from this place, in the deep sea, during refueling.

 Health services are provided by a health officer and a midwife.
 Doctors from Mauritius make short tours throughout the year.
 The Agaléens also receive a visit from a magistrate during the year.

 For education, there is a primary school for the young, but pupils then continue their education in secondary schools on the island of Mauritius.